The Bankrate promise

-- Appraisal fee – Buyers pay an appraisal fee, which covers the work a licensed professional does to determine what the home is worth.
-The average appraisal fee for a single-family home is $352, according to HomeAdvisor.
+- Appraisal fee: Buyers pay an appraisal fee, which covers the work a licensed appraiser does to determine what the home is worth.
+The average appraisal fee for a single-family home is between $300 and $400, according to HomeAdvisor.
 While this is considered a “closing” cost, you typically pay this well before closing day.
-Similarly, the buyer is responsible for the cost of a home inspection.

 - Title search: Unless you’re buying a brand-new home, your lender will have a title company search property records to ensure there aren’t any issues with the title of the home, such as a tax lien.
 The fee for a title search is around $300.